Bose-glass phase of a one-dimensional disordered Bose fluid: metastable states, quantum tunneling and droplets: Bose-glass phase

 In classical disordered systems in which the long-distance physics is controlled by a zero-temperature fixed point, the low-energy properties are usually explained in the framework of the droplet picture.\cite{Fisher88b} The latter supposes the existence, at each length scale $L$, of a small number of excitations $\delta\varphi\sim L^\zeta$ above the ground state, drawn from an energy distribution $P_L(E)$ of width $\Delta E\sim L^\theta$ with a constant weight $\sim L^{-\theta}$ near $E=0$.
 The number of thermally active excitations is therefore $\sim T/L^\theta$, i.e., the system has a probability $\sim T/L^\theta$ to be in two nearly degenerate configurations.
 Thermal fluctuations are dominated by these rare droplet excitations and one has \beq \overline{ [\mean{\varphi^2}-\mean{\varphi}^2]^p} \sim \frac{T}{L^\theta} L^{2p\zeta} \eeq at length scale $L$.
 From a theoretical point of view, the core of the connection between the FRG formalism and droplet phenomenology is the existence of a thermal boundary layer in the disorder correlator.\cite{Balents04,Balents05}

-We expect the droplet phenomenology to apply also to the Bose-glass phase of a one-dimensional Bose gas with the Luttinger parameter playing the role of the temperature.
-The droplets are two-dimensional since the action of the field $\varphi(x,\tau)$ is defined in a (1+1)-dimensional spacetime.
-However, since the field has infinite correlations in the imaginary-time direction (see the discussion above), the droplets have infinite size in that direction and are therefore characterized by their spatial size $L$.
+Given the analogy, pointed out in Sec.~\ref{subsec_model} (see also Sec.~\ref{subsubsec_cuspQBLmeaning}), between a disordered one-dimensional Bose fluid and a random elastic manifold (classical) system, we expect the droplet phenomenology to apply also to the Bose-glass phase of a one-dimensional Bose gas with the Luttinger parameter playing the role of the temperature.
+The droplets are naturally identified with the metastable states, discussed in Sec.~\ref{subsubsec_cuspQBLmeaning} obtained by creating a soliton-antisoliton pair.
+They are two-dimensional since the action of the field $\varphi(x,\tau)$ is defined in a (1+1)-dimensional spacetime.
+For a droplet of spatial size $L$, the extension $L_\tau\sim L^z$ in the imaginary-time direction can be interpreted as a quantum coherence time.